RasulovaB/bbchs/README.md

 # bbchs
-Built website using bootstrap, css-lightbox, js
+Built a website using bootstrap, css-lightbox, js